Murder, My Sweet

 To boot, Murder, My Sweet also has the sharp, twisty storyline that satisfies in a movie of its kind.
 As Murder, My Sweet opens, Powell’s Marlowe is sitting in a dimly lit police station, his eyes covered in bandages.
 There, he’s being questioned by way of aiding an investigation, clearly one in which he was involved.
 Sitting among his fellow cops, he tells a story so labyrinthine we’d be sure he were making it all up if it weren’t so painstakingly detailed.

-In direct contrast with The Big Sleep, in which the plot was virtually indecipherable and thereby unimportant when compared to the moody aesthetic, the storyline of Murder, My Sweet is crucial.
+In contrast to The Big Sleep, in which the plot was virtually indecipherable and therefore unimportant when compared to the moody aesthetic, the storyline of Murder, My Sweet is crucial.
 And, fortunately, followable.
 The story populated by an abundance of intriguing characters, from Trevor’s memorable femme fatale Helen Grayle to mysterious psychic healer Jules Amthor (Otto Kruger), we watch as all the dots are cleverly connected, as the school of quirky exchanges come to blend into an intelligent, enthralling storyline.

 But most winning about Murder, My Sweet is Powell’s performance, which surprisingly (when considering his musical-heavy background) gets everything right about Marlowe.
 The latter’s capacity to hurl one-liners with whiplash quickness, his quieted down vulnerabilities, his world-weariness, his subtle idealism, are realized to their fullest.
 One would like to think Powell is a supplement in an ultimately engaging film.
 But because other Chandler adaptations, like Lady in the Lake and The Brasher Doubloon (both released in 1947), usually competently adapt the source material but fail to completely rivet due to subpar performances, one can wonder.